 Back in 2003, developers Matt Mullenweg and Mike Little created a site building framework that they hoped would make it possible for anyone to publish content online easily and directly, without the need for complex and expensive web development.
 The result was WordPress, a set of free code files designed with blogging in mind.
 Over time, WordPress has become the site builder and content management tool of choice for websites of all kinds and sizes, thanks to its generic core structure and potential for nearly endless customizing with an array of premium and free themes and WordPress plugins to suit a variety of purposes.

 All of these options, and the fact that the basic set of WordPress files consists of multiple lines of code written mostly in the programming language PHP can make it seem impossible for a new user with no web design expertise to learn WordPress at all.
+Nowadays, WordPress development for beginners is simple and intuitive.
 However, there is a way of learning WordPress to suit the needs of all kinds of users, whether the goal is to simply master the tools on a site’s admin dashboard in order to create blog posts and pages, or to make advanced modifications in the WordPress source code itself in order to add highly specialized custom functions to the site.

 These paths aren’t mutually exclusive, either.
 A casual user who simply wants to know enough about WordPress to publish blog content in a short amount of time might later find that it would be useful to learn how to make deep changes in the site’s framework and style sheets.
 Whatever a user’s goal might be, there’s a way to learn WordPress for that.